Erich Rudorffer: World War II

-Rudorffer claimed his first kill, a Curtiss Hawk 75, on 14 May 1940.
-He scored eight more times before the capitulation of France.
-He flew throughout the Battle of Britain, and it is claimed he was pursued down Croydon High Street below rooftop level by a Hurricane.
-He achieved his nineteenth victory on 1 May 1941; he was then awarded the Knight's Cross of the Iron Cross (Ritterkreuz of the Iron Cross).
-On 19 May 1941, Rudorffer and his wingman attacked a diving submarine off the Isle of Portland.
+On 10 May 1940, the first day of the Battle of France, I. Gruppe of JG 2 moved to an airfield at Kirchberg.
+Here, the Gruppe supported the advancing German armor of Army Group A crossing the Ardennes mountain range.
+On 14 May, I. Gruppe relocated to Bastogne, Belgium.
+That day, Rudorffer claimed his first aerial victory, a Curtiss Hawk 75 fighter.
+Following two further aerial victories claimed, he was awarded the Iron Cross 2nd Class (Eisernes Kreuz zweiter Klasse) on 22 May 1940.
+In total, he claimed nine aerial victories before the Armistice of 22 June 1940.
+He flew throughout the Battle of Britain, and it is claimed he was pursued down Croydon High Street below rooftop level by a Hawker Hurricane fighter.
+On 1 May 1941, Rudorffer was awarded the Knight's Cross of the Iron Cross (Ritterkreuz of the Iron Cross).
+At the time, he had claimed nineteen aerial victories and had flown 145 combat missions.
+On 19 May, Rudorffer and his wingman attacked a diving submarine off the Isle of Portland.
 It was observed that both bombs struck close and that the submarine went down vertically.

 On 18 June 1941, II.
 Gruppe moved from Beaumont-le-Roger to Abbeville-Drucat where it stayed for the next six months.
 From this point on, the Gruppe defended against the RAF Fighter Command "non-stop offensive" over France.
 In July 1941, while flying with the Stab (headquarters unit) of JG 2, Rudorffer claimed six aerial victories.
 This figure includes two Spitfires on 7 July, a Spitfire and a Hurricane on 9 July, one Spitfire on 10 and 11 July each.
 He then served with 6.
 Staffel of JG 2 and claimed fifteen further aerial victories by the end of 1941, taking his total to 41.
 Rudorffer was appointed Staffelkapitän (squadron leader) of 6.
 Staffel of JG 2 on 1 November 1941, thus succeeding Oberleutnant Frank Liesendahl who was transferred.
 In March 1942, II.
 Gruppe began converting to the Focke-Wulf Fw 190 A-2.
 Conversion training was done in a round-robin system, Staffel by Staffel, at the Le Bourget Airfield near Paris.
 The conversion completed by end-April.
 From then on, the Gruppe was equipped with the Fw 190 A-2 and A-3 variant.
-In 1942, Rudorffer participated in Operation Cerberus (Channel Dash) and flew over the Allied landings at Dieppe in August 1942.